docker/cli/docs/reference/commandline/build.md

 When the `URL` parameter points to the location of a Git repository, the repository acts as the build context.
 The system recursively fetches the repository and its submodules.
-The commit history is not preserved.
+The commit history is not preserved (i.e. using `git clone --depth 1`).
 A repository is first pulled into a temporary directory on your local host.
 After that succeeds, the directory is sent to the Docker daemon as the context.
 Local copy gives you the ability to access private repositories using local user credentials, VPN's, and so forth.

 > **Note**
 >
 > If the `URL` parameter contains a fragment the system will recursively clone
-> the repository and its submodules using a `git clone --recursive` command.
+> the repository and its submodules using a `git clone --recurse-submodules` command.

 Git URLs accept context configuration in their fragment section, separated by a colon (`:`).
 The first part represents the reference that Git will check out,